SelectandStart/vps-stats-checker/README.md

 6. (Optional) You can also crontab to make this run automatically!
   - (Optional) Run `crontab -e`
   - Add `*/5 * * * * /bin/bash /path/to/server_status.sh`
     - You can also change the time, if you know how to use Crontab.
-(Use `man crontab` for documentation)
+(Assuming you have man instlaled, use `man crontab` for documentation.
+If not, use your package manager to install `man`)

 ## Troubleshooting